stencila/jesta/README.md

 - [ ] Use `logga` for logging
 - [ ] At least 95% test coverage
 - [ ] Test usage with `stencila` CLI
+- [ ] Add an 🙏 Acknowledgements section to this README

 ## 📦 Install